 A spider threatens our thoughts?
 Why are our thoughts so fragile?
 Because they aren’t real?
 Don’t memories and thoughts exist whether we access them or not?

 Perhaps not.
 Recent neuroscience research argues that memories are not (as we imagine) file cabinets; they are actually formed anew once we call them up.
 Not only does this mean memory distorts truth, but it also means the effort to have a memory is rooted in creativity, not in rigorous thinking.

 Creativity requires safe soil.
 This self, the one that floats sublimely free from immediate needs… we are vulnerable, angered, even disoriented.
-We form hides and protective walls.
+We form hides and 1protective walls.
 And most dangerously, we fear.
 Schwartz continues on her interruption:

 The spell will have been broken.
 In fact the spell has already been broken.
 The panic itself is the interruption.
 I have interrupted myself.